-Publisher Company must not engage in any advertising, marketing or promotional efforts which violate any local law and/or gaming license requirements.
-Publisher Company must not engage in any advertising on copyright infringing sites, or that could reflect negatively upon our business reputation.
+Publisher Company must not engage in any advertising, marketing or promotional efforts which violate any applicable laws and regulations.
+Publisher Company must not engage in any advertising on any websites which infringe any third party intellectual property, or that could reflect negatively upon our business reputation.
 Publisher Company must not use any copyrighted/licensed content, logos or images without permission of copyright or license holder.
-The Publisher Company agrees that they will not make any representations, promises, warranties or other statements about the advertiser’s web site, products, or policies which are misleading or factually inaccurate.
+The Publisher Company agrees that they will not make any representations, promises, warranties or other statements about the advertiser’s website, products, or policies which are misleading or factually inaccurate.

 FOR CAMPAIGNS TARGETING THE FOLLOWING GEOS (GB, DK, and IT) THESE ADDITIONAL TERMS APPLY: Publisher Company must not engage in any advertising, marketing or promotional efforts which violate any law and gaming license requirements.
 Publisher Company must not engage in any advertising on copyright infringing sites, or that could reflect negatively upon our business reputation.
 In addition to this, any advertising or marketing by the Publisher Company must be compliant with the UK Advertising Codes (Committee of Advertising Practice (CAP) and Broadcast Committee of Advertising Practice (BCAP)) and any other relevant industry code of practice on advertising.